ateeq-khaliq/NYU_Singlecell_analysis/README.md

 Werba, G., Weissinger, D., Kawaler, E.A. et al. Single-cell RNA sequencing reveals the effects of chemotherapy on human pancreatic adenocarcinoma and its tumor microenvironment.
 Nat Commun 14, 797 (2023). https://doi.org/10.1038/s41467-023-36296-4
 ```

-## 🙏 Acknowledgments

-- Thanks to all contributors and maintainers of the R packages used in this pipeline
-- Special thanks to the Seurat team for their excellent single-cell analysis framework
-- Thanks to the scRNA-seq community for their valuable feedback and suggestions

 ## 📧 Contact

 For questions or collaborations, please contact: